ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

-# DeeperForensics Challenge Submission Example
+# CelebA-Spoof Challenge Submission Example
-This repo provides an example Docker image for submission of DeeperForensics Challenge 2020.
+This repo provides an example Docker image for submission of CelebA-Spoof Challenge 2020.
 The submission is in the form of online evaluation.

 **Note**: **We highly recommend the participants to test their Docker images before submission.** Or your code may not be run properly on the online evaluation platform.
 Please refer to [Test the Docker image locally](#test-the-docker-image-locally) for instructions.

 ## Before you start: request resource provision

 First, create an account on the [challenge website](https://competitions.codalab.org/competitions/22955), as well as an [AWS account](https://aws.amazon.com/account/) (in any region except Beijing and Ningxia).
-Then, send your **AWS account id (12 digits)** and **an email address** to the orgnizers' email address: [deeperforensics@gmail.com](mailto:deeperforensics@gmail.com).
+Then, send your **AWS account id (12 digits)** and **an email address** to the orgnizers' email address: [sensetimeliveness@gmail.com](mailto:sensetimeliveness@gmail.com).
 We will allocate evaluation resources for you.

 ## Install and configure AWS CLI
 Then you should install AWS CLI (we recommend version 2).
 Please refer to https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html.